 Generally, if you are self-employed and will make more than $1,000, you are required to make income tax payments every three months throughout the year.

 Filing exempt from withholding

 When you start a job, your employer will ask you to fill out IRS Form W-4.
 The W-4 estimates your personal allowances so you can tell your employer the amount that should be withheld from each paycheck based on the tax information you provide.
 To claim an exemption from withholding, you must meet certain criteria.
 If you had even $1 of tax liability in the prior year or anticipate earning income in excess of the sum of your standard deduction, you cannot be exempt from federal tax withholding in the current year.

 For example, if you file as single on your 2017 taxes, you must not anticipate earning income in excess of $10,400 ($12,000 for tax year 2018) if you are single.
 This is a combination of your standard deduction of $6,350 and your personal exemption of $4,050 for 2017.
 If you still claimed exempt from withholding and earn income in excess of this amount, you will probably have some tax liability unless you qualify for refundable tax credits like the Earned Income Tax Credit or the Child Tax Credit.

 Claiming allowances on the W-4

 If you are unable to claim exempt from withholding, you can still reduce the amount that is withheld from each paycheck by claiming allowances on your W-4.
 The more deductions you anticipate claiming at the end of the year, the more allowances you can take.
-These allowances are based on your filing status, the number of dependents you claim plus the itemized deductions you anticipate claiming such as mortgage interest, state property taxes and medical expenses.
+These allowances are based on your filing status, the itemized deductions you anticipate claiming such as mortgage interest, state property taxes, and medical expenses.
 TurboTax W-4 withholding calculator can easily help you figure out your withholding allowances.